nikitadyumin/stk/README.md

 `.view(project)`
 given a project function (project(Events[], initialState)) produces a view that is a way to observe events flowing in the store

-`.transaction()`
-starts a transaction that later can be either committed to the state or cancelled

 `._eventLog(Observer)`
 subscribes an Observer to the raw event log flowing through the store